1. Opening Concert

 Share :

 Our 31st Festival opens with a homage to the people and artists of Ukraine in their great act of resistance to tyranny.
-Both Anna Fedorova and Diana Tischenko (pictured) are Ukrainian, while Valentin Silvestrov is their greatest living composer.
+Both Anna Fedorova and Diana Tishchenko (pictured) are Ukrainian, while Valentin Silvestrov is their greatest living composer.
 Silvestrov’s Five Pieces is set in his familiar haunted dream world, a gentle opening work for the first of our fifty concerts.
 Although we see Prokofiev as a Russian composer, he was born in Ukraine and spent most of his childhood there.
 His F minor Sonata was composed during and after the Second World War, which explains the funereal aspect of the opening Andante and the raging fury of the Allegro brusco.
 This incandescent Scherzo matches similar outcries from Shostakovich in those terrible years.
-The Andante Third Movement lifts the mood with its gentle arabesques.
-The Finale is an intoxicatingly wild ride, until near the very end when the composer re-visits the wind that blows between the graves and a sad and lonesome postscript.
+The 3rd Movement Andante lifts the mood with its gentle arabesques.
+The Finale is an intoxicatingly wild ride, until near the very end when the composer pens a sad and lonesome postscript.
+Music in time of war.

 Admission: €50/40/30/14

 MAIN EVENING CONCERTS are the centrepiece of every day at the Festival.
-These concerts last about two hours at either Bantry House or St Brendan’s Church and feature in each concert a selection from the outstanding musicians and ensembles attending the Festival
+This Opening Concert, traditionally held in Bantry House, will last about two hours at and will feature two soloists and one string quartet.

 Programme